The Purpose of Riposte

 (e) Ensure that users are aware that Riposte has a zero-tolerance policy for users that use the Riposte Application as a vehicle for any unacceptable ‘electronic behaviour’.

-2. Riposte Supports Open Dialogue and the Exchange of Ideas
+2. Riposte Supports Open and Safe Expresssion

 2.2 Riposte trusts and expects its users to exercise personal responsibility whenever they participate in using the Riposte Application.
-The Riposte Application enables individuals to share their insights, express their opinions and share information within the context of a community distributed conversation.
+The Riposte Application enables individuals to share their insights, express their experiences and share information within the context of a community distributed conversation.
 Each tool and medium has proper and improper uses.

 2.3 There is a difference between voicing a legitimate concern or grievance and simply badmouthing or some other form of written abuse of someone or some service.
-While we want users to robustly express their opinion, we draw the line at conduct that may make someone feel unsafe, seriously distressed, or that could otherwise cause them harm.
+While we want users to robustly express their experiences, we draw the line at conduct that may make someone feel unsafe, seriously distressed, or that could otherwise cause them harm.

 2.4 If you have any confusion about whether to publish something on the Riposte Application, the intention is that this Code of Conduct will resolve it.
 If, after checking this Code of Conduct, you are still unclear, it is best to refrain from posting the content.